Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_02_idct_introduction.md

     ------ TEST PASSED ------
     ```

     The generated files are put into `build` folder under `design` directory.
-You can use `ls` command to investigate the generated files.
+The `ls` command can be used to investigate the generated files.

 ### Running the Hardware Emulation

-1. After the software emulation finishes successfully, you can move forward and run the design in hardware emulation mode.
+1. After the software emulation finishes successfully, the design can be ran in hardware emulation mode.
 The corresponding command is:

     ```bash
     cd $LAB_WORK_DIR/Vitis-AWS-F1-Developer-Labs/modules/module_01/idct/